Quantum Knowledge Distillation for Large Language Models: Experiments

 \section{Experiments}

-In this section, we present a comparative analysis of QD-LLM and existing methods.
+In this paper, we present a comparative analysis of QD-LLM and existing methods.
 To minimize the randomness inherent in the optimization process, each solving procedure is repeated five times, and the average of these five values is reported as the result.
-All experiments were conducted on NVIDIA GeForce RTX 4090 GPUs, and based on the MindSpore Quantum \cite{mindquantum} framework.
+All experiments were conducted on NVIDIA GeForce RTX 4090 GPUs .
+In addition to numerical simulation, we further verify the practicality of QD-LLM through hardware-level implementation.
+Specifically, we deploy the trained quantum circuits on the Baihua superconducting quantum processor, a 136-qubit device available through the Quafu cloud platform.
+The experimental procedure and results are detailed below.
+The code of this article has been open-sourced at https://github.com/Lilingxiao-bupt/QD-LLM.